FelixOnline/v2/content/articles/2011-5-26-rinse-rave-and-repeat.md

  - /music/1263/rinse-rave-and-repeat
 imported: true
 comments:
+ - value: >
- - Surprisingly weak line up too much of this electro house crap The Cocoon and Pyrda stages have enough talent though and i suppose the Annie Mac one I think its better to go a mixed genre music festival
+     Surprisingly weak line up, too much of this 'electro house' crap.
+The Cocoon and Pyrda stages have enough talent though and i suppose the Annie Mac one.
+I think its better to go a mixed genre music festival.

 # Article Taxonomies
 categories: